 Hyundai Ioniq Hybrid interior & comfort

-The Ioniq’s interior is unexceptional – just a bit grey and plasticky, in general – but feels well built and is straightforward to use.
+The Ioniq’s interior is unexceptional – it can feel a bit grey and plasticky, in general – but feels well built and is straightforward to use.
 It’s also a comfortable car that’s quiet (provided you don’t ask for hard acceleration) and you get a comprehensive touchscreen sat nav and media system as standard – with a big 10.25-inch screen in all but the cheapest version.
 The option of a 'Red Umber' interior is a nice post-facelift touch that adds a dash of personality.